w3c/webappsec/specs/subresourceintegrity/spec.markdown

 A variety of HTML elements result in requests for resources that are to be embedded into the document, or executed in its context.
-To support integrity metadata for each of these, and new elements that are added in the future, a new `integrity` attribute is added to the list of content attributes for the `link` and `script` elements.
+To support integrity metadata for some of these elements, a new `integrity` attribute is added to the list of content attributes for the `link` and `script` elements.

 A corresponding `integrity` IDL attribute which [reflects][reflect] the value each element's `integrity` content attribute is added to the